lgeurts/lgeurts.github.io/_drafts/22-08-24-ubuntu-upgrade-notes-for-x1-carbon-gen8.md

 See apt-secure(8) manpage for repository creation and user configuration details.
 ---

-## 2 - And does running sudo do-release-upgrade fail with the blow fail?
+#### 2 - And does running sudo do-release-upgrade fail with the blow fail?
 ---
 Please install all available updates for your release before upgrading.
 ---

-## 3 - Then change old-releases back to archive in the sources.list:
+#### 3 - Then change old-releases back to archive in the sources.list:
 ---
 sudo sed -i "s/old-releases/archive/g" /etc/apt/sources.list /etc/apt/sources.list.d/*.list
 ---

-## 4 - Next add these lines to sources.list:
+#### 4 - Next add these lines to sources.list:
 ---
-deb http://old-releases.ubuntu.com/ubuntu/ groovy main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ groovy-updates main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ groovy-security main restricted universe multiverse```
+deb http://old-releases.ubuntu.com/ubuntu/ groovy main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ groovy-updates main restricted universe multiverse deb http://old-releases.ubuntu.com/ubuntu/ groovy-security main restricted universe multiverse
 ---

-## 5 - Run these commands yso ou can continue with the update process:
+#### 5 - Run these commands so you can continue with the update process:
 ---
 sudo apt-get update
 sudo apt-get dist-upgrade
 sudo do-release-upgrade or sudo update-manager -c
 ---

-You are done.
+### You are done.
 Enjoy!

 ---